ahlimany/final-project/README.md

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE(./LISCENCE) file for details.